quii/blinky/README.md

 - Feedback loops of TinyGo improved with testing
     - Show the manual steps from the tutorial
         - > How bad would this be for something more complicated than blinking an LED
+- Write about the value of spiking code.
+Sometimes, you will be lost and not sure how to work with _discipline_.
+In these situations do a "spike", explore the problem, try things out **and then delete what you did and do it properly**.

 ## Info on arduino nano 33